jquast/ucs-detect/docs/intro.rst

 History
 =======

-- 1.0.8 (2025-11-02) : added detection of DEC Private Modes, sixel
+- 1.0.8 (2025-11-02) : Added detection of DEC Private Modes, testing
-  graphics, pixel size, and software version.
+  of Variation Selector 15, Sixel graphics and pixel size, and automatic software version (XTVERSION and ^E answerback).

 - 1.0.7 (2024-01-06): Add python 3.10 compatibility for yaml file save and
   update wcwidth requirement to 0.2.13.